Assistant Professor and Graduate Director

 Areas of Research Interest: Colonial Mexico; Nahua (Aztec) politics, society, and culture; the early modern Atlantic world; cross-cultural contact and exchange.

-- “Beyond the Burned Stake: The Rule of Don Antonio Pimentel Tlahuitoltzin in the City of Tetzcoco, 1540-1545,” in Texcoco: Prehispanic and Colonial Perspectives.
-Eds.
-Jongsoo Lee and Galen Brokaw (Boulder, University of Colorado Press, 2014).
+- Benton, Bradley.
+“Beyond the Burned Stake: The Rule of Don Antonio Pimentel Tlahuitoltzin in the City of Tetzcoco, 1540-1545.”
+In Texcoco: Prehispanic and Colonial Perspectives, edited by Jongsoo Lee and Galen Brokaw.
+Boulder: University of Colorado Press, 2014.

 - “The Outsider: Don Fernando de Alva Ixtlilxochitl’s Tenuous Ties to the City of Tetzcoco.”
 Colonial Latin American Review 23, no. 1 (2014): 37-52.